-- Go to the File Explorer Options.
+Step 1: Go to the File Explorer Options.

-- Then open the Privacy section and disable Show recently used files in Quick access and Show frequently used folders in Quick access.
+Step 2: Then open the Privacy section and disable Show recently used files in Quick access and Show frequently used folders in Quick access.
 Now click on

-Quick access section lets you quickly access recently opened files or folders.
+The quick access section lets you quickly access recently opened files or folders.
 Due to that, Quick access features can cause File Explorer crashes to occur.
 Disabling recent files and folders from appearing in the Quick access section helps to fix File Explorer crashes in Windows 10.
 Once that happens, recent files and frequently used folders won’t appear in the Quick access section and your issue will probably be resolved.